apache/cordova-docs/docs/en/edge/guide/platforms/win8/index.md

-Follow the instructions at [windowsstore.com](http://www.windowsstore.com/) to submit your app to Windows Store.
+Follow the instructions at [windowsstore.com](http://www.windowsstore.com/) to submit the app to Windows Store.

 ## Install SDK and Cordova